syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Align

-Alignment commands enable you to align the selected objects (nodes and connectors) with respect to selection boundary.
+Alignment commands enable you to align the selected objects such as nodes and connectors with respect to the selection boundary.

 <table>
 <tr>